Redomic/Redomic/README.md

 Hey, I am Jones.
 I like to work on projects and businesses that bring an impact at a large-scale.
-(Also to just mess around :P)
+(Also to mess around :P)

 ### Notable projects (Currently working on):
 - Startup -  [Locaro](https://www.locaro.in/#/) in early stages.